penina26/dsc-phase-1-project/README.md

 3. Some movies rate very high yet they earn low revenue, if better marketing skills are employed they could produce high revenues

 ## For More Information
-See full full analysis in <a href "https://github.com/penina26/dsc-phase-1-project/blob/solution/student.ipynb">student.ipynb</a>
+See full full analysis in <a href =  "https://github.com/penina26/dsc-phase-1-project/blob/solution/student.ipynb">student.ipynb</a> or my presentation<a href ="https://github.com/penina26/dsc-phase-1-project/blob/solution/presentation.pdf">here</a>